 The main danger associated with outsourcing is the potential loss of sensitive company data.
 Because a third party vendor is involved in business functions, there is an inherent loss of confidentiality simply through the sharing of intellectual property.
-While outsourcing reaps many of the same benefits of offshoring, it necessitates that a company be willing to divulge some of its internal affairs.
+In comparing outsourcing to offshoreing, outsourcing reaps many of the same benefits of offshoring, it necessitates that a company be willing to divulge some of its internal affairs.

 On the opposite end of this spectrum lies the lack of company knowledge a third party might have when beginning a partnership.
 Potential consequences resulting from this include loss of control from a managerial standpoint, inaccurate delivery times, mismatched perceptions of production quality and divisive business interests.
 Gaps in the contract governing the relationship can also exist, leaving responsibilities and expectations unclear.